-An insulated fishbox is located below the cockpit sole, just forward of the console lounge.
-The hatch is equipped with gas charged springs that hold it in the open position.
-Two flush, twist lock latches secure the hatch in the closed position.
-Always make sure the hatch is closed with the latches in the secured position before operating the boat above idle speed.
+An insulated fishbox is located below the cockpit sole, just forward of the console Lounge seats.
+The hatch is equipped with a gas charged spring that holds it open.
+A twist lock latch with a handle that stores flush in the latch in the open or latched position secures the hatch when it is closed.
+There is a large red dot in the handle that indicates that the latch is in the open position and the hatch is not secure.
+Always make sure that the hatch is closed with the latch in the secured position before operating the boat above idle speed.

-The fishbox is drained by a macerator pump in the cabin bilge activated by a switch in the helm switch panel.
+The fishbox is drained by a macerator pump in the forward bilge below the cabin berth activated by a switch in the touch screen display.
 Be sure to monitor the water level in the fishbox and turn the pump off as soon as pumping is complete.
-The pump will be damaged if it is allowed to run dry for more than a few seconds.
+The pump will be damaged if it is allowed to run dry for more than 30 seconds.
 The fishbox should be pumped out and cleaned after each use.
 Refer to the Drainage Systems chapter for more information on the fishbox drainage.

-Drain rails around the hatch are equipped with drains that are connected to thru-hull fittings in the hull.
+Drain rails around the hatch are connected to thru-hull fittings in the hull.